138 Student Living seeks 12-month reprieve on principal bond payments

 138 Student Living Jamaica has confirmed that discussions are now taking place with its bondholders about the 12-month reprieve on principal payments.

-However, company Chairman Ian Persard is not giving out any details about those discussions or the extent of the financial aid being sought by 138 Student Living Jamaica from its bankers and financiers.
-However he has detailed, in the company's just-released 2020 annual report, some of the strategies being undertaken to curtail the losses being incurred as a result of COVID 19.
+However, company Chairman Ian Parsard is not giving out any details about those discussions or the extent of the financial aid being sought by 138 Student Living Jamaica from its bankers and financiers.
+However he has detailed, in the company's just-released 2020 annual report, some of the strategies being undertaken to curtail the losses being incurred as a result of COVID-19.

-Those strategies also seek to cauterise losses incurred from the fact that students on The University of the West Indies campus, where student residential housing is located, have given up residency owing to the fact that classes have migrated online.
+Those strategies also seek to cauterise losses incurred from the fact that students on The University of the West Indies Mona Campus, where student residential housing is located, have given up residency owing to the fact that classes have migrated online.

 In dealing with these challenges 138 Student Living Jamaica has decided to reduce its capital expenditure plans, minimise maintenance activities, engage the Government to earn revenue from housing individuals on quarantine, and consolidate accommodation to one block on each hall of residence to reduce utilities and staff cost.